 Precision Handling in Python

-- trunc():- This function is used to eliminate all decimal parts of the floating-point number and return the integer without the decimal part.
+- trunc(): This function is used to eliminate all decimal parts of the floating-point number and return the integer without the decimal part.

-- ceil():- This function is used to print the least integer greater than the given number.
+- ceil(): This function is used to print the least integer greater than the given number.

-- floor():- This function is used to print the greatest integer smaller than the given integer.
+- floor(): This function is used to print the greatest integer smaller than the given integer.

 The integral value of number is : 3 The smallest integer greater than number is : 4 The greatest integer smaller than number is : 3

+In this example, we will see How to Limit Floats to Two Decimal Points in Python.
+In python float precision to 2 floats in python, and python float precision to 3.
 There are many ways to set the precision of the floating-point values.
 Some of them are discussed below.

 - Using “%”:- “%” operator is used to format as well as set precision in python.
 This is similar to “printf” statement in C programming.